-37 Children Absent from Education (also see our Attendance Policy)
+37 Children unexplainable or persistent absence from education (also see our Attendance Policy)

 - 37.1 All children, regardless of their circumstances, are entitled to a full time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
-Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education in their area. - 37.2 A child going missing from education, or absent from education for prolonged periods is a potential indicator of abuse or neglect.
-School staff should follow their own procedures for unauthorised absence and for dealing with children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future. - 37.3 Schools should put in place appropriate safeguarding policies, procedures and responses for children who go missing from education, or are persistently absent, particularly on repeat occasions.
-It is essential that all staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns, such as travelling to conflict zones, female genital mutilation and forced marriage.
+Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education in their area. - 37.2 A child going missing from education (either deliberately or otherwise), or absent from education for prolonged periods, is a potential indicator of abuse or neglect.
+School staff should follow their own procedures for unauthorised absence and for dealing with children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future. - 37.3It is essential that all staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns, such as travelling to conflict zones, female genital mutilation and forced marriage.